 The relationship between customer churn and pricing analytics

-Customer Churn Analysis: Why You cannot separate it of pricing.
+Customer Churn Trigger Analysis: Why You cannot separate it of pricing.

 Think for a moment of the last time you visited your favourite restaurant and had your favourite dish.
 In my case, it was an Argentinean filet together with a glass Rioja.
 How much did you pay?
 How much more will you spend in the future before stopping going altogether to that restaurant?